-The foundry businesses have experienced a reduction in output of 9.2% to 47,200 tonnes and a decrease in external sales revenue of 2.5% to £111.8 million.
+The foundry businesses have experienced an increase in output of 4.2% to 49,200 tonnes and an increase in external sales revenue of 13.6% to £127.0 million.

 This year has seen a continuation of the sales mix change of last year with an increase in more complex, machined parts.
+Of the total output weight for the year, just under 53% related to machined castings compared to 49.5% in the previous year.